business dispute arbitration in San Jose, California 95196

 Step 2: Selection and Appointment of Arbitrator(s)

 Parties agree or default to arbitration rules that specify how arbitrators are appointed—either through mutual agreement, appointment by the arbitration provider, or a pre-existing process in the contract.
-In San Jose, the typical timeframe for arbitrator selection is within 30 days; failure to agree can lead to institutional appointment.
+In the claimant, the typical timeframe for arbitrator selection is within 30 days; failure to agree can lead to institutional appointment.
 California law under the CAA supports parties' autonomy but also provides mechanisms for judicial intervention if bias or procedural misconduct is suspected prior to appointment.

 Step 3: Hearing and Exchange of Evidence